Bank of Baroda: 2010s

-In 2010 Malaysia awarded a commercial banking licence to a locally incorporated bank to be jointly owned by Bank of Baroda, Indian Overseas Bank and Andhra Bank.
+In 2010, Malaysia awarded a commercial banking licence to a locally incorporated bank to be jointly owned by Bank of Baroda, Indian Overseas Bank, and Andhra Bank.

-In 2011 BoB opened an Electronic Banking Service Unit (EBSU) at Hamriya Free Zone, Sharjah (UAE).
+In 2011, BoB opened an Electronic Banking Service Unit (EBSU) at Hamriya Free Zone, Sharjah (UAE).
 It also opened four new branches in existing operations in Uganda, Kenya (2), and Guyana.
 BoB closed its representative office in Malaysia in anticipation of the opening of its consortium bank there.
 BoB received 'In Principle' approval for the upgrading of its representative office in Australia to a branch.
 Bob also acquired Mumbai-based Memon Cooperative Bank, which had 225 employees and 15 branches in Maharashtra and three in Gujarat.
 It had to suspend operations in May 2009 due to its precarious financial condition.

 The Malaysian consortium bank, India International Bank Malaysia (IIBM), finally opened in Kuala Lumpur, which has a large population of Indians.
-BOB owns 40%, Andhra Bank owns 25%, and IOB the remaining 35% of the share capital.
+BOB owns 40%, Andhra Bank owns 25%, and IOB owns the remaining 35% of the share capital.
 IIBM seeks to open five branches within its first year of operations in Malaysia, and intends to grow to 15 branches within the next three years.

 On 17 September 2018, the government of India proposed the merger of Dena Bank and Vijaya Bank with the Bank of Baroda, pending approval from the boards of the three banks, effectively creating the third largest lender in the country.
 The merger was approved by the Union Cabinet and the boards of the banks on 2 January 2019.
 Under the terms of the merger, Dena Bank and Vijaya Bank shareholders received 110 and 402 equity shares of the Bank of Baroda, respectively, of face value ₹2 for every 1,000 shares they held.
 The merger came into effect on 1 April 2019.
 Post-merger, the Bank of Baroda is the third largest bank in India, after State Bank of India and HDFC Bank.
-The consolidated entity has over 9,500 branches, 13,400 ATMs, 85,000 employees and serves 120 million customers.
+The consolidated entity has over 9,500 branches, 13,400 ATMs, 85,000 employees, and serves 120 million customers.
 The amalgamation is the first-ever three-way consolidation of banks in the country, with a combined business of Rs14.82 trillion (short scale), making it the third largest bank after State Bank of India (SBI) and ICICI Bank.
 Post-merger effective 1 April 2019, the bank has become the India's third largest lender behind SBI and ICICI Bank.

 Bank of Baroda announced in May 2019 that it would either close or rationalise 800–900 branches to increase operational efficiency and reduce duplication post-merger.
 The regional and zonal offices of the merged companies would also be closed.
 PTI quoted an unnamed senior bank official as stating that Bank of Baroda would look to expand in eastern India as it already had a strong presence in the other regions.